Ecology and Environment

 (Short-Term Study Abroad)

-The Global Field Studies Program (BIO3090) is named in honor of its founder, Dr. Larry Kelts.
+The Larry J. Kelts Global Field Studies Program (BIO3090) is named in honor of its founder, Dr. Larry Kelts.
 The program is an integral part of environmental education at Merrimack College.
 Intensive learning experiences in ecology and the environment involving lecture and field work in remote, pristine, environmentally significant locations across the globe.
 This program invites students to witness and compare the biological complexity and precision of temperate and tropical ecosystems, to appreciate their natural beauty and rich history, and to understand the effects of human activities on these systems.
-Previous trips have included the Brazilian Amazon, Belize, Tanzania, Australia, Jamaica and the Galapagos Islands.
+Most recently, the trip has been focused on Belize.
+Previous trips have included the Brazilian Amazon, Tanzania, Australia, Jamaica and the Galapagos Islands.